-As noted in the Housing Contract, neither Barnard College nor Residential Life & Housing is liable if your property is lost, stolen, or damaged in any way, including (but not limited to) fire, theft, water damage, and the elements.
+As noted in the Housing Contract, Barnard College is not liable if your property is lost, stolen, or damaged in any way, including (but not limited to) fire, theft, water damage, and the elements.

 Students are liable for all damages to campus property and belongings that result from their (or their guests') behavior and/or actions.

 Students may be covered by their family homeowner or renters insurance.
-Students should evaluate their family's plan to see if they are covered and/or if supplemental coversage may be needed.
+Students should evaluate their family's plan to see if they are covered and/or if supplemental coverage may be needed.

-Renters insurance helps you replace your personal electronics (computer & cell), clothes, books, and other valuables.
-It can also include personal liability coverage, which could prevent you from paying out of pocket if you are found responsible for someone’s injuries or accidental damage to College property.
+Renters insurance helps you replace your personal belongings (ex. computer, cell, clothes, books, etc.) if stolen or damaged.
+It can also include personal liability coverage, which could help you avoid having to pay out of pocket if you are found responsible for someone’s injuries or accidental damage to their or the College's property.

 Renters insurance is relatively inexpensive, considering the protection it provides for you.
-Most insurance providers offer free quotes for renters insurance online.
+Many insurance providers offer free quotes for renters insurance online.

-If your parents carry a homeowners or renters policy, check the terms and determine what their policy will cover while you are at school.
-Decide with your parents which type of renters insurance coverage is best for you.
-Read any policy carefully to find out exactly what is covered and the limits and deductibles that apply.
+If your family has a homeowners or renters policy, check the terms and determine what their policy will cover you while at school.
+Discuss with your family or other trusted advisors which type of renters insurance coverage is best for you.
+Read any policy carefully to find out exactly what is covered and the limits & deductibles that apply.
 If you need more coverage, ask whether it can be added at additional cost or at a later date.

 Another important factor to look for when shopping for renters insurance is "actual cash value" vs. "replacement cost" coverage.